Parameterized Complexity of Binary CSP: Vertex Cover, Treedepth, and Related Parameters: Discussion of Table , Precoloring Extension and List Coloring

 One easily observes that \textsc{List Coloring} with the number of vertices $n$ as the parameter has a polynomial kernel (and thus is in FPT): just remove every vertex whose list has size at least $n$ (as they can always be colored).
 If the maximum degree of a graph together with its treewidth, pathwidth or tree-partition width, then one can remove all vertices whose list size is larger than their degree, and solve the remaining instance in linear time with dynamic programming.

-The new membership results for \textsc{List Coloring} are proved in Appendix~\ref{sec:listcol_membership} and we give the remaining claimed hardness results below.
+The new membership results for \textsc{List Coloring} are proved in Section~\ref{sec:listcol_membership} and we give the remaining claimed hardness results below.
 Also, we provide some discussion of the related {\sc{Precoloring Extension}} problem.